 Beyond border control, biometrics are streamlining experiences in travel.
 Some airlines are experimenting with biometric boarding passes, and hotels are looking into biometric check-ins for a seamless guest experience.

 Biometric authentication is enhancing security for online payments and in-store transactions.
 It can also be used for personalized customer experiences and loyalty programs, though this raises privacy considerations that must be carefully managed.
+Understanding payment security is crucial, much like how autonomous investment agents navigate complex financial systems with robust security protocols.

 As biometric technology continues to advance, its applications will only expand, touching more aspects of our lives.
 The convenience and enhanced security it offers are powerful drivers for adoption across many sectors.
-To explore related technological advancements, consider reading about The Future of Human-Computer Interaction.